itiligent/Guacamole-Installer/README.md

 1. Paste and run the wget autorun link in your home directory.
 2. Exit `1-setup.sh` at the first prompt.
 (At this point the scripts are downloaded only.)
 3. Customise the huge number of installation variables available in `1-setup.sh` as required.
-(Certain combinations of edits will produce a fully unattended install.)
+All options for customisation are found in the top sections of this script only.
+(Certain combinations of edits will even produce a fully unattended install!)
 4. **Caution: If editing `1-setup.sh`, be aware that running the autorun link again re-downloads and overwrites all changes.
 You must run setup locally after editing.** (Also be sure to comment out the download links in the setup script for any other edited scripts.
 There should be little need to edit outside of the setup script's options.)
 5. The **upgrade-guac.sh, add-tls-guac-daemon.sh, refresh-tls-self-signed.sh & backup-guac.sh** scripts are automatically adjusted at installation to match your chosen installation settings.
 These can be run after install without any modification.
 6. If the self-signed TLS proxy option is selected, browser client TLS certificates will be automatically created and saved to `$HOME/guac-setup`.